alec-david/SalesforceAntAutomation/generatePackageFromSheet/README.md

 Instructions:

-1. Clone this directory.

-2. Ensure node.js is installed.
+1. Ensure node.js is installed.
 To check, open a terminal and type <br>
 `node -v`<br>
 It should return 'vX.X.X'<br>
 Recommended version is v6 or greater.
 In not installed, install it here: [https://nodejs.org/en/](https://nodejs.org/en/)

+2. Clone the parent directory and navigate to this directory.

 3. Generate Google Sheets API Key by following step 1 in this guide:<br>
 [https://developers.google.com/sheets/api/quickstart/nodejs](https://developers.google.com/sheets/api/quickstart/nodejs)